Snowflake-Labs/sansshell/services/network/README.md

 # Network
 This directory contains the network services.
-There is should be defined network related commands like `ping`, `traceroute`, `netstat`, etc.
+This defines network related commands like `ping`, `traceroute`, `netstat`, etc.

 What is not part of network service?
 Commands related to protocols build on top of network layer like `http`, `ftp`, `ssh`, etc.

 ## Commands